wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.44.0 =
+Fixed: the joomla_query() function was returning only one row Update the German translation (thanks to Tobias C.)
+Update the Spanish translation (thanks to Jacob R.)

 = 1.43.4 =
 Fixed: Multisite: Links that contain ":" were corrupted